allthedoll/allspice-product/.github/ISSUE_TEMPLATE/customer-trial-notes.md

 ---
-name: 'Customer trial notes :pen:'
+name: 'Customer trial notes 🖊️'
 about: A template to guide trial conversations with customers
 title: 'Conversation notes: CUSTOMER about TOPIC'
 labels: ''